 Here are five bathroom safety options that you can install to make the bathroom safer for the elderly and handicapped.

 #1: Non-slip Floors

 Balance is often compromised in later years, so you should take every precaution to make sure the elderly can stay on their feet.
-Installing non-slip surfacing on the floors of your bathroom will help seniors navigate it better.
-Additionally, non-slip floors make them feel safer and more sure of their footing, helping to boost their confidence.
+You can help seniors navigate the bathroom better by installing non-slip surfacing on the floors to reduce falls.
+These non-slip floors also increase their feeling of safety, helping to boost their confidence.

 #2: Lever Faucets

-Faucets that involve a lot of grabbing power and wrist action are a challenge for people with a weak grip — they can’t tackle difficult faucets on their own.
-The better choice would be installing faucets with a lever that can be turned with a simple push.
+Faucets that involve a lot of grabbing power and wrist action are a challenge for people with a weak grip.
+They often can’t tackle difficult faucets on their own.
+The better choice would be installing faucets with a lever handle that can be turned with a simple push.
 This will require less energy to be exerted for a simple task, and it makes the bathroom safer.